rajatgl17/blog/_posts/2020-04-19-why-b-tree-index-part-1.md

 ---
 layout: post
 title: Why databases use B+ tree for indexing? - Part I
+description: Explained data struture used by databased like MySQL for indexing
+author: Rajat Goel
 ---

 So the first question is - "What is indexing and why we need it?"